vdesabou/alfred-spotify-mini-player/README.md

 * Search for Albums, Artists or Tracks
 * Search for playlists and Start it
 * Browse by Artists, Albums or Playlists
-* Alfred Playlist: manage a playlist from Alfred, add tracks or albums
+* Alfred Playlist: manage a playlist from Alfred: add track (using fn), albums or playlist (using ⇧)
-* Select a track with *alt* to play the album, or *cmd* to play the artist
+* Select a track with ⌥ to play the album, or ⌘ to play the artist
 * Same control keywords as iTunes Mini Player: play, pause, mute, next, random, previous, volmax, volmid.
 And shuffle to activate shuffling.
 * Star current track
 * Direct call to [Spotifious](http://www.alfredforum.com/topic/1644-spotifious-a-natural-spotify-controller-for-alfred) workflow